reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-+ Line 24 introduces a new method, `{!reach} informTimeout`, that receives no arguments and returns no information.
++ Line 24 introduces a new method, `{!rsh} informTimeout`, that receives no arguments and returns no information.
 We'll call this function when a timeout occurs.